 - Understand how and why the field of learning analytics has developed.

 - Consider who the stakeholders are in learning analytics, and the different purposes for which learning analytics might be employed.

 - Investigate current learning analytics processes and tools, and consider the claims made about their utility and value and relation to learners and learning.

 - Investigate ethical dilemmas that related to the use of learning analytics and learning data.

 - Gain some hands on experience in analyzing, interpreting and developing usable actions from teaching and learning data.

 After completing ETEC 565A, you will be able to:

-- Define and trace the origins of the field of learning analytics.
+- Speak to and investigate the origins of the field of learning analytics.

 - Apply critical thinking skills to learning analytics claims and publications.